 I have been working at Gracenote since 2013, where I conduct research in Audio DSP and Deep Learning to solve problems in the field of Music Information retrieval (MIR).
 Prior to that, I joined Sennheiser as a contractor to build a Machine Learning framework for blind (sound) source localization.

-I am currently a masters student at the Georgia Tech Center for Music Technology (GTCMT) where I research new ways of modeling musical creativity.
-Within the Music Intelligence Group led by Dr. Parag Chordia, I focus on artificial interactive systems for rhythmic improvisation.
-Through my studies and research I am interested in creating innovative means of interaction between performers, listeners and machines.
-I joined the GTCMT to fuel my appetite for science and creation, and contribute to the development of interactive musical media in music making and music listening.
-My interests revolve around music information retrieval, digital signal processing, interactive audio technologies, sound design, musical applications of machine learning, electro-acoustic engineering and rhythm perception.
+In 2013, I completed the Masters program at the Georgia Tech Center for Music Technology (GTCMT) where I researched new ways of modeling musical creativity.
+Within the Music Intelligence Group led by Dr. Parag Chordia, I focused on artificial systems for rhythmic improvisation by researching and building innovative means of interaction between performers, listeners and machines.
+I joined the GTCMT to fuel my appetite for computer sciences and artificial intelligence, and to contribute to the development of interactive media in music making and music listening.
+My interests revolve around music information retrieval, digital signal processing, machine learning, interactive audio technologies, sound design, electro-acoustic engineering and sound perception.

-I was born in Paris and moved from France to the United States when I was seventeen.
+I was born in Paris, grew up in Lyon, and moved from France to the United States when I was seventeen.
 A few years later I graduated from California State University Northridge with a Bachelor’s degree in Physics and Mathematics.
-During my REU at University of Illinois Urbana-Champaign, I investigated the modal vibrations of a fiberskyn frame-drum membrane using near-field acoustic holography techniques.
-During this program I developed a keen interest in sound technologies and in how engineering can be incorporated into the musical realm.
+During my REU at University of Illinois Urbana-Champaign, I investigated the modal vibrations of a fiberskyn frame-drum membrane using near-field acoustic holography techniques with Dr. Steven Errede.
+During this program, I developed a keen interest in sound technologies and in how engineering can be incorporated into the musical realm.